maorcc/citymind_water_meter/README.md

 ## Installation
 Make sure you have signed up at [https://cp.city-mind.com](https://cp.city-mind.com/ "cp.city-mind.com") as mentioned above, and have a working username/password.
+The username is usually your email address.

 It is recommended to install using HACS, but it is also easy to install manually